-- Number of court systems that are in need of replacement. - Number of court systems that: - Are on a supported and maintained release of a CMS; - Are adaptable to new changes in law; - Allow for implementation of automated workflows; - Allow for electronic filing of documents by litigants; - Allow for public access to case information; - Allow for public access to case documents;
+- Number of court systems that are: - o In need of replacement; - o On a supported and maintained release of a CMS; - On a system that is adaptable to new changes in law; - o On a system that allows for implementation of automated workflows; - On a system that allows for electronic filing of documents by litigants; - On a system that allows for public access to case information; - On a system that allows for public access to case documents; - On a system that allows for data exchange and/or interfaces with state and local justice partners; and

-- Allow for data exchange and/or interfaces with state and local justice partners; and - Allow for accurate and comprehensive data for reporting and analytics. - Number of meetings attended by a cross-section of court administrators focused on collaboration for CMS improvements.
+- On a system that allows for accurate and comprehensive data for reporting and analytics. - Number of meetings attended by a cross-section of court administrators focused on collaboration for CMS improvements.